 VB.NET support is currently enabled for Windows+Mono hosting only.
 See the start section of this document about how to enable Mono hosting.

 CS-Script supports VB.NET scripts as long as the underlying compiling services (Roslyn) support the syntax.
 Thus you can execute any VB.NET script by simply loading it into the editor and then executing it the same way as C# scripts.

 The only limitation to that is that certain Intellisesne features may not work on Linux.
 And you will need to place break points programmatically (image above) since VSCode does not support VB syntax natively.

-The extension comes with C# 7 support (via Roslyn) enabled by default.
+The extension comes with C# 7 support (via Roslyn, which is a part of .NET Core) enabled by default.
 However Roslyn has an unfortunate limitation - it is extremely heavy and slow on startup.
 Thus it can take ~3-5 seconds to do the first compilation of a script or an Intellisense request.
 Any further successive operations do not exhibit any delays.

 A good indication of the extension being ready for Intellisense operations is the script project tree being populated and the status bar having "CS-Script ready" message at status bar.
 Note, the message stays only for 5 seconds:

 Roslyn team did a good job by caching runtime instances of the compilers thus any consequent compilations will require only milliseconds to be accomplished.
 Unfortunately on Linux/Mono the same caching mechanism is not available so the compilation will consistently take up to 1.5 seconds (tested on VMWare Mint 18.1 4GB RAM on i7-5500U 2*2.40 GHz).
 Hopefully Roslyn team will extend runtime caching in the future releases of Mono.